-Car Title Loans and Payday loans are often compared and contrasted.
-The truth is they are both very different loans.
 First, we’ll define car title loans.
 Then we’ll define Payday loans.
-And finally we’ll discuss the typical uses for each loan and compare the benefits, costs, and risks of both loans.
+We’ll also go over the typical uses for each loan and compare the benefits, costs, and risks of both loans.

 Car Title Loans

-Car Title Loan APRs vary from state to state and lender to lender.
-They are usually quoted usually the Monthly interest rate.
-Monthly interest rates of 20% plus are not uncommon.
-Fast Title Lenders provides car title loans at the lowest rates of 8% per month.
+Car title loan Annual Percentage Rates (APRs) vary from state to state and lender to lender.
+They are usually quoted using the Monthly interest rate.
+Monthly interest rates of 20% (240% APR) plus are not uncommon.

 Payday Loan APR